Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Introduction

 1. We study properties of the model by leveraging results on Markov chains and stochastic approximation (SA) (Theorem~\ref{thm_stability}).
 It is shown that regular-agent states converge in distribution to a unique stationary distribution, and the time average of the agent states converge almost surely.
 An explicit expression for the mean of the stationary distribution is given (Proposition~\ref{thm_expectation_structure}).
 2. {We develop a joint algorithm (Algorithm~\ref{alg_1}) to recover the community structure and to estimate the interaction probabilities, based on Polyak averaging and SA techniques.
 The algorithm is able to recover the communities in finite time, and then able to estimate the interaction probabilities consistently (Theorem~\ref{thm_convergence}).} 3. { We show how to theoretically analyze the developed joint algorithm.
 A concentration inequality for Markov chains (Lemma~\ref{lem_concentration}) is obtained, and it is used in the sample-complexity analysis of the recovery step (Theorem~\ref{thm_finitesample}).} The obtained result shows that the probability of unsuccessful {recovery} decays exponentially over time.
 Additionally, we analyze convergence rate of the interaction estimator from an SA argument (Theorem~\ref{thm_convergencerate}).

-The obtained results indicate that a Polyak averaging technique can be useful for {recovering} communities based on a single trajectory of opinion dynamics .
+The obtained results indicate that a Polyak averaging technique can be useful for {recovering} communities based on a single trajectory .
 In addition, we establish a sample-complexity result for successful {recovery} ({recovering} all community labels correctly), providing a quantitative dependence of the successful {recovery} probability on model parameters.
-These two points make our paper different from~\cite{wai2019blind, schaub2020blind, roddenberry2020exact}, which use properties of sample covariance matrices of agent states collected from multiple system trajectories, and different from~\cite{wai2016active}, which considers learning a sparse characterization of the network from multiple trajectories of the gossip model. {The considered problem is different from system identification problems~(e.g.,~\cite{JMLR:v22:19-725}), because stubborn agents normally have fixed states, which does not satisfy input conditions required for system identification, and also because community recovery cannot be obtained directly from system parameter estimates.} The major differences between this paper and its conference version \cite{xing2020community} are that we clarify our assumptions in more detail, characterize the sample complexity and the convergence rate of the algorithm, and add more simulations to illustrate its performance.
+These two points make our paper different from~\cite{wai2019blind, schaub2020blind, roddenberry2020exact}, which use covariance matrices of samples from several trajectories, and different from~\cite{wai2016active}, which considers learning a sparse characterization of the network from the gossip model. {The considered problem is different from classic system identification~(e.g.,~\cite{JMLR:v22:19-725}), because stubborn agents normally have fixed states, which does not satisfy input conditions required for system identification, and also because community recovery cannot be obtained directly from parameter estimates.} The major differences between this paper and its conference version \cite{xing2020community} are that we clarify our assumptions in more detail, characterize the sample complexity and the convergence rate of the algorithm, and add more numerical experiments to illustrate its performance.